bsherman/ublue-custom/README.md

 ## Features

 - Uses my [ublue-kmods images](https://github.com/bsherman/ublue-kmods) as a base (stock Silverblue/Kinoite/etc, plus nvidia, xone, and xpadneo drivers included)
-- Removes Firefox from the base image
+- Removes from the base image:
+  - firefox
 - Adds the following packages to the base image:
   - distrobox
   - evolution (needed to easily add CalDAV/CardDAV sources for Geary/Calendar)